 He looked away and stared outside again.
 He nodded at the harbour cranes in the distance.
 “Somewhere beyond there, I think.”
 He stood up.
 “Where’s the loo?”

 Ten minutes later I discovered him sitting on the floor, scrutinising the titles in my CD collection.
 One by one he pulled the cases from the shelves and examined the booklets.

 “Who’s this?” he asked suddenly.
 The photo showed an angular face, only half visible, under a thatch of grey hair.
 One eye stared coldly past the camera, the other was hidden in a darkness of furrows and twisted shadow.

 “Xenakis,” I said, lifting an eyebrow.
 “Don’t tell me you’ve never heard of Xenakis?
 You should recognise the most interesting composer of the twentieth century!”

 “Where was that again?”

 Slowly he put the CD back.
 “On the imaginary axis,” he said quietly, without looking up.
 “North of reality...
 Our greatest living composer has a different name.
-You wouldn’t know him, I think.”
+You wouldn’t know her, I think.”
 Suddenly he turned his head and looked at me, beaming.
 “But I should be nice to you.
 You’re a music lover, with a fast computer into the bargain.”

 Smiling weakly, despite my still growing uneasiness, I said: “Would you like to be introduced?”